AndySAnker/Exp2SimGAN/README.md

 <sup>1</sup> Department of Chemistry and Nano-Science Center, University of Copenhagen, Denmark.
 <sup>2</sup> Scientiﬁc Computing Department, Rutherford Appleton Laboratory, England.
 <sup>3</sup> ISIS Neutron and Muon Source, Rutherford Appleton Laboratory, England.
-<sup>4</sup> Current affiliation: School of Engineering and Materials Science, Queen Mary University of London, Mile End Rd, London E1 4NS, England.
+<sup>4</sup> Current affiliation: School of Engineering and Materials Science, Queen Mary University of London, England.

 Should there be any question, desired improvement or bugs please contact us on GitHub or through email: __andy@chem.ku.dk__.